pakpoom66/IIAS-Enablement-Class/Readme.md

 * Migration Gotchas/best practices
 * Lab: [Migration using tooling](Labs/MigrationTooling/Readme.md) (VM)
   - Harmony Profiler migrating a Netezza/PDA DDL
-  - Set up Tables and Run DB2 Migrate
+  - Set up Tables and Run db_migrate

 ## Day 3
 This day is about performance tuning  and tools as well as an introduction to Data Science.